[Adopted 4-18-1963 by Ord. No. 2-63 (Ch. 56, Art. II, of the 1972 Code)]

 B.

-The local enforcing agency shall be under the direct supervision of a Fire Official, who shall be appointed by the Mayor and Council and who may be the individual who is the Fire Subcode Official of the Borough.
+The local enforcing agency shall be under the direct supervision of the Fire Official, who shall be appointed as set forth in § 123-3 and who may also be the individual who is the Fire Subcode Official of the Borough.

 C.

-Such inspectors and other employees as may be necessary in the local enforcing agency shall be appointed by the Mayor and Council upon the recommendation of the Kinnelon Volunteer Fire Company.
+Such inspectors and other employees as may be necessary in the local enforcing agency shall be appointed as set forth in § 123-3.

 A.